OrcaTech27/CubeSlider/README.md

 # How to play CubeSlider
 1. Download the CubeSlider.zip file.
 NOTE: The game currently only works on windows, but a mac version is coming soon.
+[Click here to download CubeSlider.zip](CubeSlider.zip).

 2. Drag CubeSlider.zip to your desktop.